nmdarksky/nmdarksky.github.io/faq/faq.md

 Generally, being confrontational doesn't help to solve the situation, and sometimes it takes time to get the situation resolved.
-A good start is to become well informed on the issue.
+A good start is to become well informed on the issue, and then move on to talking with your neighbors.
 Some things to consider:
-  - Make sure your property uses responsible lighting: [good lighting starts at home](https://darksky.org/what-we-do/advancing-responsible-outdoor-lighting/home/)!
+  - Make sure **your** property uses responsible lighting: [good lighting starts at home](https://darksky.org/what-we-do/advancing-responsible-outdoor-lighting/home/)!
-  - Learn about the concept of light trespass, which might be persuasive to some people: acknowledge their right to light their property as they see fit, but recognize that neighbors also have the right to have their property protected.
+  - Learn about the concept of light trespass, which might be persuasive to some people: you can acknowledge their right to light their property as they see fit, but ask them to recognize that neighbors also have the right to have their property protected.
   - Learn about the benefits of responsible lighting so that you can communicate them: responsible lighting not only makes for a good neighbor,